vkazei/vsp2ssp/README.md

 ## VSP to SSP

-This program redatums vertical seismic profile (VSP) data to virtual surface seismic profile (SSP) data by crosscorrelation of first order free-surface multiples from one shot at the surface (virtual receiver) with direct waves from another shot (shot), which follows from interferometric principles.
+This program redatums vertical seismic profile (VSP) data to virtual surface seismic profile (SSP) data by crosscorrelation of the first order free-surface multiples from one shot at the surface (virtual receiver) with direct waves from another shot (shot), which follows from interferometric principles.

 run